AviatorFlightPlan/AviatorFlightPlan/Helpful Sources.md

 * http://www.ieee.org/ns/tabmedia/scvis/societies.html (Societies for various topics throughout the tech and engineering industry

 ##Work Experience
-* http://interalliance.org/ (Local group trying to keep tech jobs in Cincinnati)
+* http://interalliance.org/ (Local group trying to keep tech jobs in Cincinnati, you can apply for summer internships as a junior or senior in  high school)
 * http://www.google-melange.com/gsoc/homepage/google/gsoc2015 (Work for Google by programming open source projects over the summer)
 * http://www.hackreactor.com/ (Real World Coding Experience)